eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

 ##### Native Object Property Assignment

 When the left hand side of the assignment is a property of a native object, deciding on the legality and providing the semantics of the assignment is delegated to the execution engine.
 For example, in a Java-based execution engine, given that x is a native object, the statement `x.y = a` may be interpreted as `x.setY(a)` or if x is an instance of a map `x.put("y",a)`.
 By contrast, in a C# implementation, it can be interpreted as `x.y = a` since the language natively supports properties in classes.

 ##### Model Element Property Assignment

-When the left hand side of the assignment is a property of a model element, the model that owns the particular model element (accessible using the `ModelRepository.getOwningModel()` operation) is responsible for implementing the semantics of the assignment using its associated `propertyGetter` as discussed in Section [\[sec:Design.EMC.CRUD\]](#sec:Design.EMC.CRUD){reference-type="ref" reference="sec:Design.EMC.CRUD"}.
-For example, if x is a model element, the statement `x.y = a` may be interpreted using the Java code of Listing [\[lst:EmfModelElementPropertyAssignment\]](#lst:EmfModelElementPropertyAssignment){reference-type="ref" reference="lst:EmfModelElementPropertyAssignment"} if x belongs to an EMF-based model or using the Java code of Listing [\[lst:MdrModelElementPropertyAssignment\]](#lst:MdrModelElementPropertyAssignment){reference-type="ref" reference="lst:MdrModelElementPropertyAssignment"} if it belongs to an MDR-based model.
+When the left hand side of the assignment is a property of a model element, the model that owns the particular model element (accessible using the `ModelRepository.getOwningModel()` operation) is responsible for implementing the semantics of the assignment using its [associated](../emc) `propertyGetter`.
+For example, if x is a model element, the statement `x.y = a` may be interpreted using the Java code of the first listing below if x belongs to an EMF-based model or using the Java code of the second listing if it belongs to an MDR-based model.

 ```
 EStructuralFeature feature = x.eClass().getEStructuralFeature("y");